pip-services/pip-services-docs/content/en/node/couchbase/connect/_index.md

 Defines the parameters used to connect to a Couchbase database.

 #### [CouchbaseConnectionResolver](couchbase_connection_resolver)
-Helper class that resolves Couchbase connection and credential parameters, validates them and generates a connection URI.
+Helper class that resolves Couchbase connections and credential parameters, validates them and generates connection URIs.

 </div>